-Joy of Language Learning
+The Science of Language Learning

-“Children are like little sponges.”
+“Children are little sponges.”

--Window of Opportunity
+Window of Opportunity

 “Most educators know that the ‘right’ time to teach a second language is in early primary.
 Your program is the perfect tool for those of us who don’t know French, but wish to teach it!
 Thank you.”– P. Newell, Kindergarten Teacher, NY